How to buy Emeco Holdings (EHL) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Emeco Holdings Limited is a rental & leasing services business based in Australia.
-Emeco Holdings shares (EHL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Emeco Holdings has a trailing 12-month revenue of around $620.5 million.
+Emeco Holdings is a rental & leasing services business based in Australia.
+Emeco Holdings shares (EHL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Emeco Holdings has a trailing 12-month revenue of around $694.7 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Emeco Holdings